Marvelous Mozzani!

 This form, with a more "wappen" (shield) shape, is a close copy of Schenck's one-arm models and thus may have been among Mozzani's earliest one-arm models.

-Round soundholes and fancy bridge Oval soundholes and a different fancy bridge A more severe oval soundhole and very fancy bridge The "flower petal" design and a slightly fancy bridge Similar to the far left instrument, but with fancier bridge, and it's a non-harp 6-string model.
+Round soundholes and fancy bridge Oval soundholes and a different fancy bridge A more severe oval soundhole and very fancy bridge The "flower petal" design and a slightly fancy bridge Similar, with different bridge and fancy arm soundhole (the 3 sub-basses have been removed)

-Here, I'm repeating all the specimens with the "flower petal" design - just to show how Mozzani and his team applied one particular soundhole pattern to the different styles of instruments:
+In the row below, I am repeating all those above specimens with the "flower petal" design - just to show how Mozzani and his team applied one particular soundhole pattern to the different styles of instruments:

 And finally, the distinctive ala di aquila (“eagle’s wing”) model.